lennysh/technitium-app-configurator/README.md

 A web-based configuration UI for Technitium DNS Server apps.
 This tool allows you to easily configure any Technitium DNS Server app through a user-friendly interface and export the configuration JSON that can be directly used in Technitium DNS Server.

+> **⚠️ Pre-Release Notice:** This is currently a pre-release version (0.1.0).
+Not everything has been fully tested yet.
+We're actively looking for testers to help identify issues and provide feedback.
+Please report any bugs or issues by opening an issue on the [GitHub repository](https://github.com/lennysh/technitium-app-configurator).

 ## Features

 - **Web-based UI**: Modern, responsive interface for configuring apps